You have skipped the navigation, tab for page content

 "I know as it gets closer to the game, we'll probably have more conversations, but it's going to be a big one, his last game, so there's a lot on the line and I'm sure the whole team will be really keen to do a good job for him.”

-As for the team’s mindset was like after being thrown into promotion / relegation playoff the Pacific Cup, veteran Kodi Nikorima was keen to downplay any talk of extra pressure, but said the side were preparing well to face the relatively unknown Kumuls side who were gunning for their Pacific Cup spot.
+As for the team’s mindset after being thrown into relegation play-off, veteran Kodi Nikorima was keen to downplay any talk of extra pressure, but said the side were preparing well to face the relatively unknown Kumuls side gunning for their Pacific Cup spot.

 “Preparations have been really good," Nikorima said.